mrdoob/three.js/threejs/lessons/threejs-lights.md

 invisible parts of a scene.
 In this case we'll use the `DirectionalLightHelper` which will draw a plane, to represent the light, and a line from the light to the target.
-We just pass it the light and add itd add it to the scene.
+We just pass it the light and add it to the scene.

 ```js
 const helper = new THREE.DirectionalLightHelper(light);
 scene.add(helper);
 ```

-While we're at it lets make it so we can set both the position of the light and the target.
+While we're at it let's make it so we can set both the position of the light and the target.
 To do this we'll make a function that given a `Vector3` will adjust its `x`, `y`, and `z` properties using `dat.GUI`.